maxpic1981/NetworkAutomationCourse/Week-3/README.md

 ## **Overview**

+The ansible playbooks in this directory is to generate the data model and the configurations files for each node.
+It use a simple leaf and spine topology.

 ![Data model diagram](https://github.com/maxpic1981/NetworkAutomationCourse/blob/master/Week-3/Leaf%20and%20Spine%20-%20GNS3.png "GNS3 Leaf and Spine diagram")

-The nasible playbooks inside this github is to generate the configuration for a leaf and spine architecture.

 ## **Data model**

-Infrastructure data model is in the file fabric.yml and must contains the following field:
+Infrastructure data model is in the file *fabric.yml* and contains the following field:

-* **Links:** Details about the links between the equipement.
+* **Links:** Details about the links between the node. (*left, right, as, ipv4 address, ports*)
 * **Nodes:** Details about the node. (*name, router-id, management ip, management interface, bgp asn*)

-Service data model is in the file
+There is no service playbook because the information related to the service are include in the fabric.yml file (bgp as).

 ## Playbooks:

-Differents playbooks are available:
+The following playbooks is use to generate the data model and the nodes configurations:

 * **create-data-model.yml:** generathe the file **nodes.yml* that contain the data model representation for each nodes.